Skip to main content

 Faculty: Peter Chin

-Routing through networks is a fundamental part of our lives, whether the route we take to a new restaurant or the data routed to us through the internet.
-For both kinds of networks, all routing approaches rely on the ability to approximate the distance between a node in the network and the target node, which can be accomplished by embedding the network into some metric space.
+Routing through networks is a fundamental part of our lives, whether it’s the route we take to a new restaurant or the data routed to us through the internet.
+All routing approaches rely on the ability to approximate the distance between a node in the network and the target node.
 Road networks are inherently embedded onto the surface of the earth, but there is no natural embedding for artificially constructed networks like the internet.
-It was observed, however, that routing on internet topologies works well when embedded into the hyperbolic plane.
 We want to explore how deep learning can help generate or adjust embeddings, to improve the performance of routing algorithms.
 To start, we will evaluate existing deep-learned embeddings for routing on a variety of real-world networks, and use the resulting insights to adapt and improve the embedding method.

 Applying manifold learning technique to design recurrent architecture for low dimension classification